Staff Council Bylaws

 Article I: Mission and Goals

 Section 1.
-Mission: Staff Council’s mission is to serve the interests and needs of the American University staff pertaining to their daily activities and work conditions as they strive to support the university’s goal of quality education.
+Mission: Staff Council’s mission is to serve the interests and needs of the American University staff pertaining to their daily activities and work conditions as they strive to support the university’s goal of providing quality education.
 Toward this effort, the Staff Council promotes understanding and cooperation by facilitating communication among campus constituencies, and by serving as an advocate for staff issues which affect them.
 In our efforts to enhance the quality of the American University work environment, Staff Council provides leadership and support to work together with all members of the university to enrich community spirit.

 Section 2.
 Goals: